taraCodeNa/uphbt-requirements/README.md

   * **Define internal primary keys as `long` (mapping to `BIGINT IDENTITY` in SQL Server) and all foreign keys should also be `long`.**
   * **Each entity (e.g., User, Bug, Comment) should also have a `Guid PublicId` property that is unique and will be exposed to the application layer.**
   * **Include a `byte[] RowVersion` property on entities (starting with User) for optimistic concurrency.**
-  * **Layered architecture (Api, Services, Data, Domain), core DB schema (Users), EF Core configuration for persistence-ignorant entities using Fluent API.**
+  * **Layered architecture (Api, Contracts, Services, Data, Domain), core DB schema (Users), EF Core configuration for persistence-ignorant entities using Fluent API.**
   * **Authentication & Authorization (BFF Pattern for SPAs):**
     * **Integrate OpenIddict to act as the OAuth 2.0 Authorization Server and OpenID Connect Provider, issuing JWTs (Access and Refresh Tokens).**
     * **Configure OpenIddict for the Authorization Code Flow with PKCE for secure SPA authentication.**